 As Citizens Advice warns, once you have a CCJ against you, it is likely to affect your credit rating – so, making it challenging to secure credit in the future and, critically, a mortgage.

 Simply having a CCJ against you, though, is by no means the end of the story.
 A record number of CCJs were issued in 2019, reported the Guardian newspaper recently – a volume that has doubled since 2012.
 A CCJ alone may not prevent you from getting a mortgage.

-So, can I get a mortgage with unsatisfied CCJ?
+Can I still get a mortgage with an unsatisfied CCJ?

 Once again, it is worth repeating that a CCJ adversely affects your credit rating and, therefore, reduces the size of the pool of potential mortgage lenders to whom you might want to apply.